 Total miles: Calculated from odometer readings

 You don’t have to record exact odometer readings if you use a mapping app to verify distances.
-Many shoppers log trips using Google Maps distance as confirmation.
-Either approach is acceptable as long as the records are accurate and consistent.
+Google Maps distance is an acceptable confirmation.
+Either approach works as long as records are accurate and consistent.

 Log each trip the same day you drive it.
 Don’t wait until the end of the week.
 Filling in dates from memory is exactly what the IRS looks for during an audit — and it often leads to disallowed deductions.